USAG Rheinland-Pfalz CSM hosts MOMC breakfast, honors resilience and sacrifice of military children

-Col. Reid Furman, U.S. Army Garrison Rheinland-Pfalz commander, snaps a group photo at the Month of the Military Child breakfast hosted by Command Sgt.
+KAISERSLAUTERN, Germany – Command Sgt.
 Maj.
-Raymond Wrensch at the Defender Café Warrior Restaurant on Rhine Ordnance Barracks in Kaiserslautern, Germany, Apr.
+Raymond Wrensch, U.S. Army Garrison Rheinland-Pfalz, hosted a Month of the Military Child breakfast at the Defender Café Warrior Restaurant on Rhine Ordnance Barracks, Apr.
 25.

+The breakfast provided an opportunity to recognize the resilience of military children, who often face unique challenges, and to acknowledge their vital role in shaping the future.
+Army communities show appreciation to families and inspire future generations through special MOMC events throughout April.

+“This breakfast is my way to bring everybody together to celebrate the Month of the Military Child and our children who sacrifice so much,” said Wrensch.
+“They are our future – not only for our military but for society as a whole.”

 |Date Taken: